 I feel that I can reflect some impressions only through one of both languages.
 In order to get the full view, I decided to write in English and in Spanish...

-The maim focus of Paulina on the road lays on eco-friendly and slow travelling like hiking, boating or cycling.
-For me, it's the way of travelling that will allow you to (re-)connect to your surroundings and its people.
-Travelling slow goes back to the origins when traveling still was a way of cultural exchange.
+The main focus of Paulina on the road lays on eco-friendly and slow travelling like hiking, boating or cycling.
+For me, it's the way of travelling that will allows to (re-)connect with your surroundings and its people.
+Travelling slow goes back to the roots when traveling still was a way of cultural exchange.